zarr-developers/zarr-python/docs/tutorial.rst

     >>> b = zarr.array(a, chunks=(100, 200), store='b.zarr')

-If the chunk shapes mismatch, however, a simple copy can lead to non-optimal data access patterns and a simple copy can incur a substantial performance hit when using file (rather than memory) based stores.
+If the chunk shapes mismatch, however, a simple copy can lead to non-optimal data access patterns and incur a substantial performance hit when using file based stores.
 One of the most pathological examples is switching from column-based chunking to row-based chunking e.g. ::

     >>> a = zarr.zeros((10000,10000), chunks=(10000, 1), dtype='uint16, store='a.zarr')